malysoun/europa-dev/README.md

 Requirements
 ------------
-   1. VirtualBox (tested with 4.2.14)  (virtualbox.org)
+   1. [VirtualBox][] (tested with 4.2.10-16)

-   2. Vagrant (tested with 1.2.2)  (vagrantup.com)
+   2. [Vagrant][] (tested with 1.2.2)
+   3. Early adopters may also need to install the Vagrant [Berkshelf][] plugin:

+          vagrant plugin install vagrant-berkshelf

+      If, however, you're about to run this from scratch, it will be installed for you.
+   4. Understand the [git-flow][] workflow; our `git zen feature` workflow is a superset thereof.

 Installation
 ------------
-NOTE: If you're on OS X with a case-insensitive filesystem, you should create a case-sensitive partition for your source, or Python imports will get confused.
+NOTE: If you're on OS X with a case-insensitive filesystem, you should create a case-sensitive partition or sparse bundle for your source, or Python imports will get confused.

    1. Set up git credentials to avoid being asked for passwords constantly.
 On OS X, run: